zev-b/extra-curriculars/Udemy-Course/Data-Structures/singly-linked-lists.md

 ### Pop Method
 1. If there are no nodes in the list, return undefined.
-2. Loop thru list until reach the tail, but set a variable to trach the 2nd to last item.
+2. Loop thru list until reach the tail, but set a variable to track the 2nd to last item.
 3. Set the next property of the 2nd to last node to be null.
 4. Set the tail to be the 2nd to last node.
 5. Decrement length by 1